davidezeji/cntf-main/open5gs/coralogix_s3_setup/README.md

 # S3_logs & S3_metrics Files
 * These local files contain the json code to insert into your s3 bucket policies to allow Coralogix to store logs and metrics in each corresponding bucket.

-**make sure to change the arn names for the correct bucket you are trying to use**
+*make sure to use the correct arn names for each bucket you are trying to use.*